austinm911/tanstack-monorepo/README.md

 This Turborepo has some additional tools already setup for you:

 - [SST](https://sst.dev/) for Infrastructure as Code
-- [Bun](https://bun.sh/) for package management and monorepo workspace
+- [Bun](https://bun.sh/) for package management, monorepo workspace, test runner
 - [Biome](https://biomejs.dev/) for formatting & linting
 - [TypeScript](https://www.typescriptlang.org/) for static type checking
-- [Jest](https://jestjs.io) test runner for all things JavaScript
 - [taze](https://github.com/antfu-collective/taze) for updating dependencies across the monorepo

 #### Other Utilities to Consider